Stress and Sleep Tips: For Relaxation and Better Sleep Amidst Anxiety

 • Overdoing it: Use neutral or solid elements to ground your design.

 • Forgetting lighting: Ambiance matters.
-Check lighting tips from the Sleep Foundation.
+Check lighting tips from the Sleep Foundation or our complementary guide to bedroom lighting.

 • Style over substance: Comfort should still be the top priority—don’t sacrifice softness for style.